 The best place for businesses to get support and information about the changes is at GOV.UK/transition.
 You can also

 apply for grants to help your business with customs declarations.

 If you currently employ an EU, EEA or Swiss citizen, they must apply for the EU Settlement Scheme before 30 June 2021 in order to continue living and working in the UK.
 You can also signpost them to Citizens Advice Merton and Lambeth (CAML).

 If you are planning to hire people from outside the UK from 1 January 2021, regardless if they are EU or non-EU citizens, you will need to register as a licensed sponsor under the new

 points-based immigration system.

 If you travel to the EU for work purposes, you may need a visa or work permit.
-Visit GOV.UK/transition or this page to find out what to do.
+Visit gov.uk/transition or Visiting the EU to find out what to do.

 Trading in goods

 If you're facing a trade barrier, please